nmogire/Security-in-software-design-and-dev/README.md

 <p>
 This section is concerned  with organizing final documentation, licensing and creating a user guide before application release.
 Add to the documentation a 'Release' section to record the following:</br>

-- Compile and package a release version of the program.
+- Compile and package a release version of the program [https://help.github.com/articles/creating-releases/].
 - Create a documentation archive that includes:</br>
            - A summary of features, version number, future development plans</br>
            - A final README with technical notes on the program e.g. specifications for usage environment, how to install/uninstall the program and links to download pages.</br>
            - Include closing thoughts on the outcome of the program including developer notes on challenges, surprises, Important achievements disclaimers/caveats etc</br>
            - A release license or copyright to the work</br>
 - Create a Wiki Page for the project.
-GitHub wiki pages are suggested.
+GitHub wiki pages are suggested [https://help.github.com/articles/adding-wiki-pages-via-the-online-interface/].
 Include in the wiki a brief user guide and notes on accessibility of the application.
 Sections may include:</br>
            - Step-by-step guide of how to use the program (easy to follow and illustrated with annotated screenshots)</br>
            - Security and privacy notes, terms of use, caveats and disclaimers related to usage of the software</br>
            - Contact information where the security team can be reached e.g. incase bugs are discovered by users.</br>